templateflow/www.templateflow.org/docs/usage/client.md

 ## About the Python client
-The Python client provides an easy to use tool to integrate the TemplateFlow Archive into Python code and notebooks.
+The Python client provides an easy to use tool to integrate the _TemplateFlow Archive_ into Python code and notebooks.
-The Python client uses PyBIDS to index and query the TemplateFlow Archive.
+The Python client uses PyBIDS to index and query the _TemplateFlow Archive_.
 A practical example of how this operates follows:

 ``` python